SebLevs/ludwell.unity-scene/README.md

 ---

-# Characteristics
-## This package...
+# IMPORTANT - PACKAGE IN PRODUCTION
+- Some features may not work as intended.
+- Some features may be missing.
+- Some features may be changed or deleted without any prior warning.
+- Bugs may occur.

+# Purpose of the package
-- Offers a way to more easily quick load or play a scene with or without other scenes dependencies.
+- Offer a way to easily create, delete, tag, and manage scene assets.
-- Does not offer a way to load scenes at runtime.
+- Offer a way to quickly open and load scenes at editor time without having to find the assets in folders.
-- Generates SceneData scriptable objects automatically when a new scene file (.unity) is created.
-This is to facilitate the loading of scenes at runtime.
+- Offer an easy access to core scenes: Starting, Persistent, Loading through code.
+- Provide a convienient boost in production and testing (in production).